 Can a positive working culture promote success?

-Fostering a pioneering working culture and demonstrating year-on-year growth is something that all progressive companies aspire to achieve.
+Fostering a positive working culture and demonstrating year-on-year growth is something that all progressive companies aspire to achieve.
 The idea of developing an engaging environment, where employees genuinely feel happy and appreciated, was once the domain of the Silicon Valley giants to attract and nurture individual talent, rather than simply push workers through their doors.

 As Google have demonstrated, the concept of employee wellbeing and a positive workplace culture is an increasingly important element to the growth and success of a company.
 It has been demonstrated that, on average, absenteeism reduces by 40% and productivity increases by 20% where employees are engaged in the working culture.
 Positive engagement has also been shown to reduces staff turnover, which allows companies to further reward loyalty and retain the skills and talents of its workforce.